French

 Invitations to proceed to the PhD phase of the program in French are granted by the graduate committee at the end of the semester in which the student completes all the requirements of the MA phase.
 The graduate committee reviews the student's entire graduate record.
 Also considered is the written advice of the MA committee, which is based upon the timely passing of the MA exam and on the student's performance on the examination.

-PhD candidates will be expected to complete at least 12 courses apart from the FRENCH 200—for a letter grade—at Berkeley prior to advancement to candidacy for the PhD.
+PhD candidates will be expected to complete at least 12 courses apart from FRENCH 200A and 200B—for a letter grade—at Berkeley prior to advancement to candidacy for the PhD.
 (Advancement to candidacy occurs with the constitution of a dissertation committee following the passing of the PhD qualifying examinations.)
 At least 10 of the 12 courses are to be taken at the graduate level (above 200), with the student taking at least six graduate courses in the first four semesters of the program (see above).

 Seven of the required 12 courses will be devoted to fulfilling a requirement of historical comprehensiveness.
 Comprehensive knowledge of French literature will be demonstrated by taking one course at the graduate level (above 200) from the Middle Ages; three courses at the graduate level from among the following four options: 16th-century, 17th-century, 18th-century, early modern studies; and three courses at the graduate level from among the following four options: 19th-century, 20th-century, Francophone studies, modern studies.
 A course satisfies the historical comprehensiveness requirement if it dwells centrally on various works of literature falling substantially within the given period.
 Courses centering on one author’s works count for this requirement.